2003100127/deeptminter/README.md

 ###### tags: `transmembrane protein` `predicting interaction sites` `v1.0`

 ## Overview
 This repository is a software package of DeepTMInter.
 DeepTMInter is a deep-learning-based approach and it was developed using stacked generalization ensembles of ultradeep residual neural networks.
 The approach shows a substantial improvement for predicting interaction sites in transmembrane proteins compared to existing methods.
+All training and benchmarked data are available [here](https://data.mendeley.com/datasets/2t8kgwzp35/1) and other data are made available upon requests of users via [email](mailto:jianfeng.sunmt@gmail.com).

 ## System Requirement
 We tested our software on a Linux operation system due to a number of Linux-dependent software packages generating input features.
 If you have the feature files as shown in `./input/`, you are able to run our program on multiple platforms, e.g. Windows and Mac.
 Please be sure of python (version>3.5) installed before using.
 We highly recommend [Anaconda](https://www.anaconda.com/distribution/), an integrated development environment of python, which eases the use and management of python packages.